krfkeith/tart/trunk/doc/source/intro/quickstart.rst

 * You can declare named properties which have custom getters and setters that are defined with :keyword:`get` and :keyword:`set`.

-.. note:: In real code, you would probably want to use a naming convention - such as a trailing underscore - for private member variables.
+.. note:: In real code, you would probably want to use a naming convention - such as a leading underscore - for private member variables.
 Such style conventions are not required by Tart, however, and therefore are omitted from this simple example.